itsdeepakwith-code/itsdeepakwith-code/README.md

 * 🌍  I'm based in Tamil Nadu
 * ✉️  You can contact me at [deepakmohanan17@gmail.com](mailto:deepakmohanan17@gmail.com)
-* 🧠  I'm learning JavaScript, React
+* 🧠  I'm learning JavaScript, Python, Linux
 * 🤝  I'm open to collaborating on Front End Projects
 * ⚡  "I don't need your cooperation.
 I'll find the truth on my own.
 And when I do, you'll know."